 Frequently Asked Questions (FAQs)

-A: The FAFSA (Free Application for Federal Student Aid) is available January 1st for the following academic year.
-There is not a deadline; however, the earlier you apply the greater your chances are for receiving limited grant and/or federal work-study funds.
-When you complete the FAFSA you are applying for Federal, State, and University assistance
+A: The FAFSA (Free Application for Federal Student Aid) is available Oct.
+1 for the following academic year.
+Your FAFSA must be received by June 30 of each academic year to be considered, however, the earlier you apply the greater your chances are for receiving a limited grant and/or federal work-study funds.
+When you complete the FAFSA, you are applying for federal, state and University assistance.

 A: Our Federal School Code is 003955.
 This code is required on the FAFSA in order for UWF to receive the results.